 Acquia Cloud creates a Unix user account for each application called the site user.
 The application's Drupal/PHP code runs as this user, and all of an application's environments (Development, Staging, and Production) use the same Unix user.
 If there are multiple applications on a single web server, Unix security permissions keep them isolated from each other, because each application runs as a different Unix user.

-To use SSH to sign into your web server as the site user, register SSH public keys for your Acquia user profile.
-SSH keys provide a more secure way of signing in to a virtual private server with SSH than using a password alone.
+To use SSH to sign into your web server as the site user, you must register SSH public keys for your Acquia user profile, which provides a more secure way of signing in to a virtual private server with SSH than with a password alone.
 You can add as many SSH keys as you want, each with its own nickname to help you keep track of them.
-However, you always sign in to the server as the site user's Unix username.
+However, you will sign in to the server as the site user's Unix username.
 The SSH key nickname is not a Unix username; it is just for your convenience in identifying your SSH keys.

 srv-1.devcloud.hosting.acquia.com(Acquia Cloud Professional)

 ded-1.prod.hosting.acquia.com(Acquia Cloud Enterprise, single-tier)

 web-1.prod.hosting.acquia.com(Acquia Cloud Enterprise, multitier)

 As an example, the following command accesses the Staging environment of a website named

 example on the server named

 Windows users can use PuTTY, a free Telnet/SSH client for Windows, to open a window that allows command-line access to your files.